ScottLL/Twitter_Business_Development_bot/README.md

 ## Project Description
 The project is for IDS 706 Data Engineering class at Duke University.
-The goal is to build a Microservice that performs a query using either Pandas, SQL or Dask/Spark and returns useful information to users.
+The goal is to build a Microservice that performs a query using CI/CD, Python, SQL or Dask/Spark and returns useful information to users.
 Our team created a series of Twitter bots to automate the process of soliciting business for entrepreneurs or start-ups with limited marketing budgets.

+### Bot solution for business development
+The ideas, projects, and actions that improve a business can be summed up as business development.
+This entails raising sales, expanding the business, improving profitability through forming strategic alliances, and making strategic business choices.
+In this project, we are building a bot to help the business run the Twitter account and reach out to the target user by sending them direct messages.

+Benefits:
+1. Twitter bot help businesses reach out the more target audients and run the account automatically.
+2. It can help businesses save time and employ costs to develop business.
+3. Provide the public with a positive reputation for the business.
+4. Get real followers in a short time.

+## Project Sponsor
+This project is sponsored by MEXC Global exchange, so we are run the bot with MEXC Twitter account.

+**MEXC Global Exchange** is a centralized exchange that employs a high-performance mega-transaction matching technology.
+The CEX platform is run by a team of professionals with extensive financial industries and blockchain technology experience.
+Currently, MEXC Global has around 5 million users in more than 70 countries around the world.

 ## Data Flow Diagram
 ![twitter_bots](https://user-images.githubusercontent.com/105904149/207117949-4e53fda5-65a0-483c-87b8-460d34b3ac82.jpeg)